Pictured exchanges, quiet conversations and silenced voices: listening to the US information agency photographic collection

 Abstract

-In the late 1950s and 1960s, in the context of decolonisation, the US government initiated a campaign of photographic diplomacy in Africa, through the United States Information Agency (USIA).
+In the late 1950s and 1960s, in the context of decolonization, the US government initiated a campaign of photographic diplomacy in Africa, through the United States Information Agency (USIA).
 The photography that emerged served as an index and agent of relations.
-The photographs frequently pictured subjects in conversation, and were meant to be talked about, yet beyond abstract ideas of friendship and mutuality these exchanges were rarely recorded.
-This article offers a preliminary set of observations on listening to the photographs, attending to the interplay between speech and silence in the USIA collection; those sonic elements – primarily voices – which are invoked in many photographs and documents, but barely audible the archive.
+The photographs frequently pictured subjects in conversation and were meant to be talked about; yet beyond abstract ideas of friendship and mutuality, these exchanges were rarely recorded.
+This article offers a preliminary set of observations on listening to the photographs, attending to the interplay between speech and silence in the USIA collection; those sonic elements – primarily voices – which are invoked in many photographs and documents, but barely audible in the archive.
+This article is part of the Special Section: (Re)Sounding Images.

 Original languageEnglish